 Sigma Pi Sigma exists to honor outstanding scholarship in physics; to encourage interest in physics among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics.
 Sigma Pi Sigma’s mission is not completed in the induction ceremony with the recognition of academic accomplishment.
 In the four dimensions of Honor, Encouragement, Service, and Fellowship, the mission of Sigma Pi Sigma takes a longer view.

 Founded in 1921, Sigma Pi Sigma is a member honor society of the Association of College Honor Societies.
-Our society has some 75,000 historical members.
+Our society has over90,000 historical members.
 Election to Sigma Pi Sigma is a lifetime membership.

 The Society of Physics Students (SPS) was formed in 1968 with the union of Sigma Pi Sigma and the AIP Student Sections.
 Today, Sigma Pi Sigma is housed within the SPS.